-The first step is to extract the files to the folder where GAUSS will be installed, usually gauss14 under the user’s home directory (/home/user/gauss14).
-Open a terminal window; this normally starts in the user's home directory.
-If not, change directories to that location or where you want GAUSS installed and make a gauss14 directory with the command
+- Open a terminal window; this normally starts in the user's home directory.
+If not, change directories to that location or where you want GAUSS installed and make a gauss16 directory with the command:

-Copy the downloaded file from where it was saved (usually under the user's home directory in the Downloads folder) to the new gauss14 folder.
-The downloaded file should be named GAUSS_14_Linux_amd_64.tar.gz.
-Extract the file in that location by entering
+- Copy the downloaded file from where it was saved (usually under the user's home directory in the Downloads folder) to the User's home folder.
+The downloaded file should be named GAUSS_19_Linux_64.tar.gz.

 Run the installer

 - Run the installer from a terminal window by entering:

 - A message will appear asking you to Choose installation type: [D]efault, [A]dvanced [Q]uit

 - The default option will install everything under the current directory.

 - The advanced installation allows you to choose a single-user or multi-user installation and also allows you to place the shared libraries that GAUSS depends on in another location.